Satisfactory Academic Progress (SAP)

 Withdrawals and Incomplete grades

-- All withdrawals and Incompletes must be factored into your SAP status, even if you were passing the class before withdrawing/receiving an Incomplete.
+• All withdrawals and Incompletes must be factored into your SAP status, even if you were passing the class before withdrawing/receiving a grade of Incomplete.

 Repeated courses

-- If you repeat a class for an improved grade and have it removed from your academic history or GPA calculation, we must still included it in the calculation of your SAP status.
+• If you repeat a class for an improved grade and have it removed from your academic history or GPA calculation, we must still include it in the calculation of your SAP status.

-- Grades removed from your record through an academic appeal process can impact your SAP status.
+• Grades removed from your record through an academic appeal process can still impact your SAP status.

 Transfer courses

-Transfer courses are counted towards maximum time frame (total attempted credits).
+Transfer courses are counted toward maximum time-frame (total attempted credits).
 Upon receipt of the transcript, the initial evaluation performed by the school is based on the program that you have declared at that time.
-Students who have changed programs and are later required to appeal due to exceeding the maximum time frame for their declared program of study must address in their appeals any transfer credits that do not count toward their current program.
+Students who have changed programs and are later required to appeal due to exceeding the maximum time-frame for their declared program of study must address in their appeals any transfer credits that do not count toward their current program.
 Those excess credits may be excluded subjectively by the Financial Aid Office in the decision process.
+Accepted transferred credits count positively toward your completion rate, but do not count toward your RRCC GPA.

 Changes in majors or degrees

-If you have changed your major, you may be required to appeal due to having exceeded the maximum time frame (total attempted credits) before graduating.
+If you have changed your major, you may be required to appeal due to having exceeded the maximum time-frame (total attempted credits) before graduating.
 You could address this in your appeal.
 See Grounds for Submitting a SAP Appeal below for documentation needed for such appeals.
-Changes in majors or degrees, and completing a second degree after graduating, are looked at subjectively by the Financial Aid Office and will be considered in the decision process.
+Changes in majors or degrees, and completing an additional program of study after graduating, are looked at subjectively by the Financial Aid Office and will be considered in the decision process.

 Warning status